qwiklabs-04/horizon-sdv/docs/workloads/openbsw/builds/bsw_builder.md

 ### `POST_GIT_CLONE_COMMAND`

 Optional parameter that allows the user to include additional commands to run after the repository has been cloned.
+Useful to pin OpenBSW to a particular sha1.

 ### `IMAGE_TAG`